Smoke Testing - 2023 Update

 Current Testing Area

-Video Industrial Services/RNA Inspections, an authorized DU contractor, will be smoke testing the sanitary sewer system in the area shown above, weather permitting.
+Video Industrial Services/Underground Consultants, an authorized DU contractor, will be smoke testing the sanitary sewer system in the area shown above, weather permitting.

 Please expect this smoke to migrate to the nearby areas, alleyways, and side roads not mentioned.